Norfolk Island convict mutinies

-Norfolk Island convict mutinies were a series of armed uprisings by convicts on the penal colony of Norfolk Island.
+Norfolk Island convict mutinies were a series of armed uprisings by convicts on the penal colony of Norfolk Island, Australia.
 All were unsuccessful.

 1826 rebellion

 The first convict rebellion took place in September 1826.

 It was led by "Black" John Goff.
 He arranged for two convict decoys to make an escape attempt; they were followed by several soldiers.
 While this happened, fifty convicts seized and bound their overseers, robbed the stores for provisions and put three boats to sea.
 One soldier was killed, bayoneted to death, while others were wounded.

 The convicts sailed to Phillip Island where they were eventually re-captured, although some eluded the authorities for up to six months.

 The ringleaders – Goff, William Moore and Edward Watson – were tried and hanged in Sydney in 1827.
 The Chief Justice said when passing sentence on John Goff: